tee-vee/strace-parser/README.md

     * 33 calls to `mmap` take < 1ms for example 1, but 27 calls to it take 12ms for example 2.
     * Most other syscalls are significantly slower, with the exceptions of calls that rely on the filesystem.

-Based on this, we can say that example 1 is bottlenecked by block I/O, while example 2 is bound by general system performance - perhaps high load.
+Based on this, we can guess that example 1 is bottlenecked by block I/O, while example 2 is bound by general system performance - perhaps high load.

+## Known Issues

+* PID reuse is not handled; separate processes with the same PID will be tracked as a single entity.
+* Existing thread relationships are not removed when from a process when it executes `execve`.